i1li/i1li.github.io/README.md

 Custom Youtube embedder, a bare amount of code responsively fits or stretches videos that only load once user clicks "show/hide" button.

 ### [Netlify Content Gate](https://github.com/i1li/netlify-content-gate)
 Custom solution for a simple free content gating.
+Kept on a separate site for simplicity in this case, but easily integrated.